Learning how to automate your finances has the potential to be a money game-changer.

 Using “The Next $100” Principle, which I’ll show you below, your automated money flow will automatically route money where it needs to go – investments, paying bills, savings, and guilt-free spending.

-And you can focus on the things that matter to you, instead of being a slave to your personal finances.
+And you can focus on the things that matter to you, instead of constantly worrying about your personal finances.

 Case study: Michelle’s Automation System